Here is what you need to know on Friday:

 S&P Predicts Stronger Earnings Season

 Earnings season will set the tone for the markets over the next three weeks.
 S&P Capital IQ expects overall profit growth of 6.5%, with nine out of the 10 leading sectors projected to see growth in profits and revenue.
 Overall, revenue is seen rising about 4%.
 The laggard of earnings season is expected to be the financials.
 The strongest leaders will likely be telecom, materials and energy.

 Retail is having a rough start to earnings season.
 On Thursday, The Container Store’s (TCS) chief executive, Kip Tindell, said the industry is experiencing a “retail funk.”
 The headwinds that led to sluggish sales in recent quarters went beyond unfavorable weather and calendar shifts, he added.
 Family Dollar Stores (FDO) said fewer shoppers visited its stores in the second quarter.
 The company plans to begin selling beer and wine next year to help drive sales.

 FOX Business reporter Matthew Rocco contributed to this report.

 Maria Bartiromo joined FOX Business Network (FBN) as Global Markets Editor in January 2014.
-She is the anchor of Opening Bell with Maria Bartiromo (weekdays, 9-11 AM/ET) on FBN and hosts Sunday Mornings Futures (Sundays, 10 AM/ET) on FOX News Channel (FNC).
-Click here for more information on Maria Bartiromo.
+She is the anchor of Mornings with Maria Bartiromo on FBN (weekdays from 6-9 AM/ET) and Sunday Morning Futures with Maria Bartiromo (Sundays at 10 AM/ET) on FOX News Channel (FNC).